lingtalfi/Light_Kit/doc/api/Ling/Light_Kit/PageConfigurationUpdator/PageConfUpdator.md

 - <span id="property-mergeArray"><b>mergeArray</b></span>

     This property holds the mergeArray for this instance.
-    It's an array to merge with the page configuration array, using the [arrayMergeReplaceRecursive technique](https://github.com/lingtalfi/Bat/blob/master/ArrayTool.md#arraymergereplacerecursive).
+    It's an array to merge with the page configuration array.